dd-java-22/doggone-it-kdilts13/docs/index.md

     - The predicted dog breeds and associated confidence scores for each scan.
     - Timestamp of when each scan was performed.

-- **Saved Predictions**
-    - Breed predictions that the user chooses to save for later reference.
-    - Associated image reference and prediction results.

 - **Breed Information Cache**
     - Basic information about dog breeds returned from the prediction system (such as breed name and description).
     - Stored locally to reduce repeated processing and improve app responsiveness.

 - **User Preferences**
-    - App settings such as display preferences, onboarding completion, or other configuration options.
+    - App settings - display preferences, default sort, and number of columns to display in galleries options.
     - Stored using Android DataStore so preferences persist between sessions.